microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 * [ ] Add support for performing actions passed on the commandline.
 This
   includes:
   - Passing the commandline into the `TerminalApp` for parsing.
-  - Performing `ActionAndArgs` that are parsed by the Terminal
+  - Performing `ActionAndArgs` that are parsed by the Terminal.
   - At this point, the user should be able to pass the following commands to the
     Terminal:
     - `new-tab`